 William Gardiner subdivided the lot into two parcels, a 30-foot lot where he had 17 Commonwealth built and a 20-foot lot to the west.
 On October 16, 1866, the Boston Evening Transcript reported that he had filed with the Board of Aldermen a notice of intention to build.
 Construction of 17 Commonwealth began soon thereafter and was completed in 1867.
 In March of 1867 he sold the lot to the west to Thomas, Rebecca, and Isabella L. Amory, specifying in the deed that “the front of the house first to be erected on said granted premises shall be built in conformance with plans of building designed or approved by Henry Van Brunt architect.”
 This would imply that 17 Commonwealth also was designed by Henry Van Brunt.

 Caroline Gardiner died in May of 1867, probably before 17 Commonwealth was completed.

-As originally designed, 17 Commonwealth included a structure three and one-half feet high, extending from the front wall of the house to the sidewalk, the top of which was covered by turf and it was surrounded by a solid stone wall eighteen inches thick.
+As originally designed, 17 Commonwealth included a structure used for coal storage and a larder which extended from the front wall of the house to the sidewalk.
+The top was covered by turf and it was surrounded by a solid stone wall eighteen inches thick.
 The surface of the turf was three and one-half feet above the sidewalk, and the stone wall was about ten inches higher.
 This structure was in violation of the restrictions contained in deeds originally granted by the Commonwealth of Massachusetts, which required a twenty foot setback from Commonwealth Avenue, allowed only specified projections into that reserved area, and limited the width of bays which extended into the reserved area.
 William Gardiner was informed of this violation in June of 1867 by the Commissioners on Public Lands, and took no action.
 In August of 1867, the Attorney General filed legal action to compel his compliance, and in May of 1875, the Supreme Judicial Court ordered that the structure be removed (Attorney General v.
 William H. Gardiner; 117 Mass 492).

 On November 16, 1883, 17 Commonwealth was acquired from the estate of William Gardiner by wool merchant William Hilton.
 He and his wife, Esther Althine (Ward) Hilton, made it their home.
 They previously had lived at 217 Beacon.